Deeply Learning Deep Inelastic Scattering Kinematics: Deep inelastic scattering

 \item the Bjorken scaling variable, interpreted in the frame of a fast moving nucleon as the fraction of incoming nucleon longitudinal momentum carried by the struck parton:

 \end{itemize} In addition to that, the inelasticity $y$ is used to define the kinematic region of interest.
-It is defined as the fraction of incoming electron energy taken by the exchanged boson
+It is defined as the fraction of incoming electron energy taken by the exchanged boson in the proton rest frame

+Therefore, for the DIS an equation holds.
 However, the Born-level picture of the DIS process is not sufficient for the description of the observed physics phenomena.
-A realistic description of the DIS process requires an inclusion of higher order QCD and QED corrections~\cite{Kwiatkowski:1990es}.
+A realistic description of DIS requires the inclusion of higher order QED and QCD processes~\cite{Kwiatkowski:1990es}.